2Cellos: Career

-2CELLOS signed to record with Sony Masterworks, and finished recording their first album in May 2011, which carried the Menart Records label in Croatia.
-Released on 19 July 2011, their debut eponymous album, includes covers of songs by U2, Guns N' Roses, Nine Inch Nails, Sting, Coldplay, Nirvana, Muse, and Kings of Leon.
+2Cellos signed to record with Sony Masterworks, and finished recording their first album in May 2011, which carried the Menart Records label in Croatia.
+Released on 19 July 2011, their eponymous debut album includes covers of songs by U2, Guns N' Roses, Nine Inch Nails, Sting, Coldplay, Nirvana, Muse, and Kings of Leon.
 The album also features a cello version of Michael Jackson's "Human Nature."
 The duo said that they chose songs that could be arranged as covers playable on just two cellos.
-In anticipation of the release, 2CELLOS released their second single "Welcome to the Jungle," a cover of the Guns N' Roses song of the same name.
+In anticipation of the release, 2Cellos released their second single, "Welcome to the Jungle," a cover of the Guns N' Roses song of the same name.

 Elton John asked the duo to appear with him on his 2011 summer tour, which began in Cardiff, Wales on 8 June.
-John, who personally called Šulić, said that he had watched the "Smooth Criminal" video and wanted 2CELLOS to participate in his thirty-city tour.
+John personally called Šulić and said that he had watched the "Smooth Criminal" video and wanted 2Cellos to participate in his thirty-city tour.
 The two had previously performed on The Ellen DeGeneres Show of 25 April 2011.
-2CELLOS also performed at the 2011 iTunes Festival in London.
+2Cellos also performed at the 2011 iTunes Festival in London.
 They went on to perform internationally with Elton John and his band for five years, including hundreds of performances at The Colosseum at Caesars Palace in Las Vegas.
 They appear in The Million Dollar Piano movie filmed at the Colosseum in 2012 and on the 2013 album, The Diving Board.

 The duo performed an arrangement of "Smooth Criminal" in the third season of the television show Glee.
 The episode in which they appeared, titled "Michael", aired on 31 January 2012, and was the first time that the series highlighted instrumental musicians.
-The scene featuring "Smooth Criminal" was set up similarly to 2CELLOS' original music video for the song.
-On 4 June 2012 2CELLOS performed with Elton John at the Queen's Diamond Jubilee Concert at Buckingham Palace.
-On 12 June 2012, 2CELLOS performed in front of a full Arena Zagreb audience.
+The scene featuring "Smooth Criminal" was set up similarly to 2Cellos' original music video for the song.
+On 4 June 2012 2Cellos performed with Elton John at the Queen's Diamond Jubilee Concert at Buckingham Palace.
+On 12 June 2012, 2Cellos performed in front of a full Arena Zagreb audience.
 The concert was filmed for DVD: Live at Arena Zagreb.

 Although the two usually record covers of rock songs, Šulić and Hauser said they still play with orchestras and will not abandon playing classical music.
-The cellists said they would someday like to go on tour with both a classical and a contemporary orchestra, a hope that was fulfilled in part during their tour for the album, Score.
+The cellists said they would someday like to go on tour with both a classical and a contemporary orchestra, a hope that was fulfilled in part during their tour for the album Score.
 Their second studio album, entitled In2ition, came out early in 2013, and featured new twists on a diverse range of classic tracks with a few surprise vocal and instrumental duet partners including Elton John, Lang Lang, Naya Rivera, Steve Vai, Sky Ferreira and Zucchero.
 The album was produced by Bob Ezrin.

 Other tracks include covers of AC/DC's "Highway to Hell" featuring Vai, Coldplay's "Clocks" featuring Lang Lang, Muse's "Supermassive Black Hole" featuring Rivera, an Italian version of "The Book of Love" by The Magnetic Fields entitled "Il Libro Dell'Amore" featuring Zucchero, Karl Jenkins' "Benedictus", and "Oh Well" featuring Sir Elton.